 Thank you to the agents at The Blair Partnership!

-If you’d like us to submit to agents on your behalf, join us on a writing course.
-With daily lessons from a Booker Prize-listed author, personal coaching from published authors, and feedback from publishing editors, there's never been a better time to join The Novelry.
+If you’d like us to submit to agents on your behalf, join us for The Finished Novel Course.
+With personal coaching from published authors, and feedback from publishing editors, there's never been a better time to join The Novelry.
 Your story starts here...